cda-tum/mqt-problemsolver/QUBOMaker/README.md

 ## References

-MQT QUBOMaker has been developed based on methods proposed in the following papers:
+MQT QUBOMaker has been developed based on methods proposed in the following paper:

 - D. Rovara, N. Quetschlich, and R. Wille "[A Framework to Formulate Pathfinding Problems for Quantum Computing](https://todo)," arXiv, 2024